Fahrenheit (Taiwanese band): Members

-Joseph Wu Chun was born in Brunei and is of Chinese descent (whose ancestors originally descended from Fujian province of China).
+Joseph Wu Chun was born in Brunei and is of Chinese descent (his ancestors were from Fujian).
 He graduated from RMIT University in Melbourne, Australia, with a bachelor's degree in Business Administration.
 Prior to joining Fahrenheit, Wu worked as a model for Yilin in Taiwan and Diva Models in Singapore.
 He was introduced to the entertainment industry during a trip to Taiwan at around mid-November 2005.
 A television producer discovered him during this trip, and recommended him to play the lead male role of Tokyo Juliet, which Wu accepted.

 After some time, Wu Chun admitted that he had married and had a daughter and he left the group in order to spend more time with his family.
 He will not be making an album with his bandmates because of his two movies in Hong Kong.
 Wu Chun concluded that he will make future albums with them.